mukulsarswat/Verilog/README.md

         - Selected Verilog/System Verilog on Design and TestBench in LANGUAGE & LIBRARIES dropdown. <br>
         - Selected Aldec Riviera Pro 2023.04 which automatically manage other things . <br>
         - Selected EPWave after Run (if you want to  see wavefoerm ). <br>
-- You can refer to my account [EDA Account](https://edaplayground.com/playgrounds/user/897650)
+- You can refer to my account [EDA Profile](https://edaplayground.com/playgrounds/user/897650)  and [HDLBits Profile](https://hdlbits.01xz.net/wiki/Special:VlgStats/5270771120A5FEFC)
 ## 2. [Basic Gates](./1.Logic_Gates/)

 - Implementation of basic gates in Verilog